russjeffery/DudaAPI-Slate/source/includes/_accounts.md

 You can expect a `204 No Content` response code for a successful create account call.

+<aside class="notice">Duda will not email your customer directly (assumign you provide a valid email) when the account is created or updated.
+We only send emails to your customers for form submissions, stats emails, resetting passwords and sending site invites (from dashboard UI only).
+All emails we send to cutomers are white labeled fully and will not reference Duda.</aside>

 ## Get account

 Get information from the Duda platform about an existing account.
 You should know the Account name already, as you used it to originally create the Account.